nataburdyey/nataburdyey/README.md

-<h1 align="center">Hello there!
-Welcome to my GitHub page!</h1>
+<h1 align="center">Hello there!</h1>

 <p>
- I'm Natalia, a front-end engineer who's passionate about creating pixel-perfect and engaging user interfaces.<br /> I believe that attention to detail is the key to achieving top-notch quality.
+ I'm Natalia, a front-end developer who's passionate about creating engaging user interfaces with React.<br /> I believe that attention to detail is the key to achieving top-notch quality.
 I pour my energy into ensuring that each aspect of the software meets the highest standards, and I enjoy collaborating with cross-functional teams to build robust solutions.
 </p>